logo

 Physiological Changes During Week 27 of Pregnancy

-• Breasts: Your breasts may continue to grow and become more tender.
-Some women begin to leak colostrum, which is the first milk that will nourish your baby after birth.
+Your breasts may continue to grow and become more tender.
+Some women begin to leak colostrum, the first milk to nourish your baby after birth.

-• Skin, Hair, and Nails: Hormonal changes continue to affect your skin, hair, and nails.
-You may notice a thickening of your hair, but some women also experience changes in skin pigmentation, such as darkening of the areolas or a dark line running down your belly (linea nigra).
+Hormonal changes affect skin, hair, and nails.
+You may notice a thickening of your hair.
+Still, some women also experience changes in skin pigmentation, such as darkening of the areolas or a dark line running down their belly (linea nigra).

-• Uterus and Cervical Position: Your uterus is expanding rapidly as your baby grows.
+Your uterus expands rapidly as your baby grows.
 You may experience more frequent Braxton Hicks contractions as your body prepares for labour.

 TopTips for Week 27